badvassal/wlrand/README.md

 * *Do not have the same parent.*  In other words, `wlrand` won't replace the Highpool-\>Cave transition with Highpool-\>Workshop.
 Both of these transitions have the same parent (Highpool).
 This restriction is just to make the game seem more "random".
 Specify `--same-parent` to lift this restriction.

 [\*] These options will almost certainly produce an unwinnable game.

+### NPCs

+All NPCs get randomized.  `wlrand` randomizes the following aspects of each NPC:

+1. Attributes
+2. Skill list

+Inventories are currently untouched.

 ## Building